An emergence-oriented approach to circular formation: Control design and stability analysis

+Whether the remaining $2n-3$ eigenvalues have negative real parts can be analyzed via the Routh–Hurwitz criterion applied to the characteristic polynomial.
+Prior to that, we transform $\hat{A}$ into another block triangular form

-where $\hat{A}_R$ is a $2n\times 2n$ block with at least three imaginary-axis eigenvalues $\{0,\pm j2v\bar{s}\}$.
-After this transformation, the problem reduces to computing the characteristic polynomial of $\hat{A}_R$, whose structure is detailed in the following lemma.
+Thus, $\hat{A}_R$ is a $2n\times 2n$ matrix with solely imaginary eigenvalues $\{0,\pm j2v\bar{s}\}$.
+Then the problem reduces to computing the characteristic polynomial of $\hat{A}_R$, whose structure is detailed in the next lemma. \begin{lemma} For any $\bar{\xi}\in\mathcal{C}$, the matrix $\hat{A}$ can be transformed into the form~\eqref{eq-A-lower-form} via a similarity transformation, where $\hat{A}_R$ is given by